flashbots/suave-specs/specs/rigil/computor.md

 Computors are currently permissioned in the SUAVE network, to become one you need your computor's ECDSA pubkey to be contained within the clique PoA genesis settings.

-While permissioned now, Computors will one day become permisisonless.

 ### Computor Identification

 A unique identifier in the form of Ethereum compatible public key must be generated for each computor to ensure proper tracking and verification of Confidential Computation, as well as responsibility assignment within the network.